SNSF Scientific Image Competition

 Comment by the jury │ With good framing and interesting reflections on the water surface, the picture is reminiscent of renaissance painting.
 It offers a very honest and authentic documentation of fieldwork with a slightly humorous take.
 It reminds us that research – even on important issues such as climate change – feeds on ingenuity and benefits from low-key, possibly less–than-perfect makeshift devices.
 As the title of the work suggests, research does not have to be rocket science.

 Growing neurons (in pink and green) are attracted towards specific target cells in their environment (cyan).
 This video visualises one of the basic principles of neural circuits formation, in which neuronal extensions are guided towards specific targets to establish a functional nervous system.
 Located at the ventral midline of the central nervous system, the guidepost cells attract commissural axons towards the contralateral side of the nervous system.
 This video shows a time-lapse of images taken by a confocal microscope during a ten-hour period.

 Comment by the jury │ A beautiful visualisation of the complexity of dynamical biology showing how neurons interact not only with each other but also with other kinds of cells, a phenomenon that is often forgotten.
 It is testimony to the magic of science that it can uncover what might be happening inside the viewer’s own head.

 In March 2021, the public voted for its favourites from among 50 photographs and 15 videos.
 The preselection had been made in February 2021 by 20 photography students of Arts College Bern/Biel.

 A view from inside the neocortical forest (2017)

 Nicolas Antille (EPFL)

 Winners 2017 - 2021

-Many of the images are presented in an online gallery.
+All of the images are presented in our online gallery.
 Follow the images from the competition on Twitter using the hashtag #SwissScienceImage.